 Installing a Robust Security Plugin

-Sucuri Security offers similar features but also includes post-hack security actions, allowing you to clean up and restore your site if it’s been compromised. iThemes Security focuses on strengthening user credentials and detecting vulnerabilities in your WordPress installation.
+Sucuri Security provides similar features but also includes post-hack security measures: you can clean your site and restore it if this has happened. iThemes Security focuses on strengthening your user credentials and on detecting vulnerabilities in your WordPress setup.

 Regular Backups: Your Safety Net

-There are several backup solutions available for WordPress, ranging from free plugins like UpdraftPlus to premium services like VaultPress.
-When choosing a backup solution, consider factors like how often your site changes, how much storage you need, and whether you want to store backups locally or in the cloud.
+Some of the best WordPress backup solutions vary from free UpdraftPlus plugins to premium ones like VaultPress.
+You need to think about how often your site changes, how much storage you will require, and where you want to keep a backup; locally or in the cloud.

 Must Read: Is Your Website at Risk?
 Learn the Best Security Practices Now!